Toyota JZ engine: 1JZ-GTE

-The early generation 1JZ-GTEs combined the inherent smoothness of an inline 6-cylinder engine with the revving capacity of its short stroke and early power delivery of its small, ceramic wheeled turbochargers.
-The ceramic turbine wheels are prone to delamination in the setting of high impeller rpm and local temperature conditions, usually a result of higher boost.
+The first-generation 1JZ-GTEs used ceramic turbine wheels, which are prone to delamination in the setting of high impeller rpm and local temperature conditions.
 The first generation 1JZs were even more prone to turbo failure due to there being a faulty one-way valve on the head, specifically on the intake cam cover causing blow-by gases to go into the intake manifold.
 On the exhaust side, a decent amount of oil vapor flows into the turbos causing premature wear on the seals.
-The later second generation engines had this problem fixed.
-In Japan, there was a recall made in order to repair the first generation engines, however this does not apply to 1JZs imported into other countries.
+The second generation engines fixed this problem.
+In Japan, there was a recall made in order to repair the first generation engines.
+This, however, does not apply to 1JZs exported to other countries in the interim.

 The third generation of the 1JZ-GTE was introduced around 1996, still as a 2.5-litre turbo, but with Toyota's BEAMS architecture.
 This included a reworked head, newly developed continuously variable valve timing mechanism (VVT-i), modified water jackets for improved cylinder cooling and newly developed shims with a titanium nitride coating for reduced cam friction.
 The turbo setup changed from parallel twin turbo (CT12A x2) to a single turbo (CT15B).
 The single turbo is in part made more efficient by the use of smaller exhaust ports in the head, this allows the escaping exhaust gasses to have more velocity as they exit the head, which in turn, spools the turbo faster and at lower RPM.The adoption of VVT-i and the improved cylinder cooling allowed the compression ratio to be increased from 8.5:1 to 9.0:1.
-Even though the official power figures remained at 280 PS at 6200 rpm, torque was increased by 20 Nm to 379 Nm at 2400 rpm.
+The official power figures remained at 280 PS at 6200 rpm, the torque was increased by 20 Nm to 379 Nm at 2400 rpm.
 These improvements resulted in increased engine efficiency that reduced fuel consumption by 10%.
-The adoption of VVTi, a much higher efficiency single turbocharger than the twins as well as different manifold and exhaust ports were responsible for most of the 50% torque increase at low engine speeds.
-This engine was used primarily in Toyota's X chassis cars (Chaser, Mark II, Cresta, Verossa, Blit), the Crown Athlete V (JZS171) and in the later JZZ30 Soarer, as the JZA70 Supra had long been discontinued at this time.
+The adoption of VVTi, a higher efficiency single turbocharger as well as different manifold and exhaust ports were responsible for most of the 50% torque increase at low engine speeds.
+This engine was used primarily in Toyota's X chassis cars (Chaser, Mark II, Cresta, Verossa, Blit), the Crown Athlete V (JZS171) and in the later JZZ30 Soarer.